Habits of successful entrepreneurs provide a roadmap for creating your success.

 Looking to fail?
 I’ll tell you all about the habits I developed that led me to that miserable place known as a failure.

 Looking to succeed?
 I’ll tell you all about the habits I developed that led me to sweet success.

 And I’m not alone.

-I’m fortunate to cross paths with this group, broken bread over a great meal, and shared war stories.
+I’m fortunate to cross paths with this group, break bread over a great meal, and share war stories.

 The only difference between you and your favorite billionaire is your habits.

 I can hear it now.
 Here comes the list of why you’re not good enough.

 You’re going to tell me that you lack the intelligence, money, experience, and education.

 You have everything you need right now to achieve your success.